 Introducing a new product to the Mechanical Elements family of Do-It-Yourself Plans — the gantry crane I-Beam clamp.
 A simple product we give as Free Plans in our launch celebration!
 Well, is it really FREE Plans?
 Yes.
-For the introduction, use the coupon code on the Beam Clamp Product Page to get the plans for FREE.
+Use the coupon code on the Beam Clamp Product Page to get the plans for FREE.

-The beam clamp, does not require holes drilled in the main beam.
-It is not as strong a connection, but for the right circumstances, it offers a unique way of attaching.
-This way, the main beam attaches in a flexible way, allowing the leg to be positioned anywhere along the I-Beam.
+The NEW beam clamp, does not require holes drilled in the gantry crane I-beam.
+It is not as strong a bolt connection, but for the right circumstances, it offers a unique way of attaching.
+This way, the main beam attaches in a flexible way, allowing the leg to position, then secure, anywhere along the I-Beam.
 This allows the I-beam to effectively change length to meet the needs of the moment.

-The clamp design is simple, and the implementation is easy as well.
-The intent is to clamp a flat plate on the I-Beam without drilling holes in the Beam.
-This allows infinitely variable positioning to clamp the legs anywhere along the length of the beam.
+The NEW clamp design is simple, and the implementation is easy as well.
+The intent is to clamp a flat plate on the I-Beam without drilling holes.
+This gives infinitely variable positioning to clamp the legs anywhere along the length of the beam.

 I-Beam Connector Clamps & Gantry Crane:

-Gantry Cranes made with plans from Mechanical Elements are big, and the legs are bolted on at the beam ends.
-Sometimes it would be nice to change the distance between the legs, thereby making it easier for storage or for working around other equipment.
-With I-Beam Connector Clamps, legs are no longer constrained at the beam ends, so they can be set easily at any spot you want.
+Gantry Cranes made with plans from Mechanical Elements are big, and the legs bolt-on at the I-beam ends.
+Sometimes it’s nice to change the distance between the legs just for storage or for working around other equipment.

-Strength and length of the I-Beam determines a gantry crane’s capacity.
-When the beam is long, say 15′ (which is perfect for many applications), the load capacity is much lower than if the beam was shorter, say 10′.
-With the I-Beam Connector Clamp to re-position the legs, the effective length of the top beam can be shortened as needed, thus increasing capacity.
+Strength and length of the I-Beam determine a gantry crane capacity.
+When a beam is long, say 15′, load capacity is lower than when the beam is shorter, like 8′.
+Using the I-Beam Connector Clamp to re-position the legs, the effective length of the top beam can shorten as needed, thus increasing capacity.

 A gantry crane is a wonderful piece of equipment for so many applications.
-The hiccup with them is the load must be between the 2 legs.
-Sometimes that’s not convenient, so we use something more like an engine hoist to reach out.
-Hoists also have limitations, so in certain situations, the Beam Clamps can change a gantry crane into a cantilever.
-It is very important to understand the ways this can work, but it is possible.
+One drawback is the load must be between the 2 legs.
+Sometimes that’s not convenient, so we have to use an engine hoist (or other style crane) for reach.
+Hoists also have limitations – often with height.

-To hang something from an I-Beam in a non-permanent way, just fasten it to a plate and clamp it to the beam.
+To hang something from an I-Beam (gantry crane or other) in a non-permanent way, just fasten it to a plate, then clamp it to the beam.
 The I-Beam Connector Clamps will hold the plate in place, yet it is easy to move or remove the clamps and plate later.

-An I-Beam Connector Clamp makes a great trolley stop on your beam.
-It will need a separate plate for the space, but when the clamps are not busy holding the crane leg, they can certainly limit motion of the trolley.
+An I-Beam Connector Clamp makes a great trolley stop for your gantry crane.
+You may need a separate plate for the space, but when the clamps are not busy holding the crane leg, they can certainly limit motion of the trolley.
 Keep it from rolling too far one side or the other.
 Or, make several so they are ready when you need them!

 How To Get Free Plans:

-As mentioned above, Free Plans are available for the I-Beam Connector Clamps.
-The product page shows a price, but use the Coupon Code also on the product page to get your plans for free.
+As mentioned above, Free Plans are available for the Gantry Crane I-Beam Connector Clamps.
+The product page shows a price, but use the Coupon Code on that page to get plans for free.